TroyLaPolice/European-Neolithic-Expansion/README.md

 ```

 This block of code simply does the conversion from the values we input in km to make the model work in a 1x1 square.
-This is handy becuase it avoids you having to do the math yourself. **This does not need to be adjusted**
+This is handy because it avoids you having to do the math yourself. **This does not need to be adjusted**

-*The next two blocks simply initialize the genetic component that is the marker for farmer ancesty and the interactions between individuals*
+*The next two blocks simply initialize the genetic component that is the marker for farmer ancestry and the interactions between individuals*

 ```